ConniSimmons/pink-tax-project/README2.md

 XChange directories into <project-name>-api
 *Open Visual Studio Code
-*Modify the .gitignore file with the following line: .env Run the following commands in the CLI from the <project-name>-api directory git add -A git commit -m "Ignoring Environment Variables in <project-name> UI" Create a .env file and add the following Key/Value pairs API_URL= (for development this is http://localhost:<port-from-above>Links to an external site.Links to an external site.)
+*Modify the .gitignore file with the following line: .env *Run the following commands in the CLI from the <ptax>-api directory: git add -A *git commit -m "Ignoring Environment Variables in <project-name> UI" X Create a .env file and add the following Key/Value pairs *API_URL= (for development this is http://localhost:<port-from-above>Links to an external site.Links to an external site.)
-Note that you should still be in your named project folder with only two subdirectories
+XNote that you should still be in your named project folder with only two subdirectories X<project-name>-api
-<project-name>-api
-<project-name>-ui
+X<project-name>-ui
-The next several steps will involve pushing these two layers up to GitHub as unique Repos Using the Web Browser of your choice, navigate to Github Create two new Repos that match the names of the folder
+*The next several steps will involve pushing these two layers up to GitHub as unique Repos *Using the Web Browser of your choice, navigate to Github XCreate two new Repos that match the names of the folder X<project-name>-api
-<project-name>-api
-<project-name>-ui
+X<project-name>-ui
-Found on the dashboard screen for those two Repos are instructions for pushing to Git Follow '…or push an existing repository from the command line' instruction set for both Repos Congratulations!
+*Found on the dashboard screen for those two Repos are instructions for pushing to Git *Follow '…or push an existing repository from the command line' instruction set for both Repos *Congratulations!
 Your Full Stack Web App Project Ecosystem is ready to start development.
 Deliverables:
 Once the project is done, provide links to the hosted project and the GitHub URLs where your code lives.